lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Abort formats

 Abort are coded as exceptions to the previous coding, a specific format is defined for each direction.
-When a SCHC fragment sender needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, that is an All-1 fragment with no MIC or payload.
+When a SCHC Fragment sender needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, that is an All-1 fragment with no MIC or payload.
 In regular cases All-1 fragment contains at least a MIC value.
 This absence of the MIC value indicates an Abort.

-When a SCHC fragment receiver needs to abort the on-going SCHC fragmented packet transmission, it transmits the Receiver- Abort format {{Fig-ACKabort}}, creating an exception in the encoded Bitmap coding.
+When a SCHC Fragment receiver needs to abort the on-going SCHC Fragmented packet transmission, it transmits the Receiver- Abort format {{Fig-ACKabort}}, creating an exception in the encoded Bitmap coding.
 Encoded Bitmap avoid sending the rigth most bits of the Bitmap set to 1.
 Abort is coded as an SCHC ACK message with a Bitmap set to 1 until the byte boundary, followed by an extra 0xFF byte.
 Such message never occurs in a regular acknowledgement and is view as an abort.